MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-testing-debugging.md

 Once you are happy with how each method behaves, use these mock elements to test more complete features in your bot.
 This demonstrates how a few layers work together to converse with your user.

-A handful of tools are provided to help with this:
-* Add links to tools to help mock this up, azure team response to Jonathan
-* [Azure Bot Framework Emulator]( https://github.com/Microsoft/BotFramework-Emulator) provides an emulated channel to communicate with your bot.
+A handful of tools are provided to help with this.
+For example, the [Azure Bot Framework Emulator](https://github.com/Microsoft/BotFramework-Emulator) provides an emulated channel to communicate with your bot.
 Using the emulator gets into a more complex situation than just unit and integration testing, and therefore also spills over into the next level of testing.

 ### Level 2: Use a Direct Line client

 After verifying your bot appears to work how you’d like it to, the next step is connecting it to a channel.
-To do this, you can deploy your bot to a staging server and create your own Direct Line client (link to direct line info) for your bot to connect to.
+To do this, you can deploy your bot to a staging server and create your own [Direct Line client](bot-builder-howto-direct-line.md) for your bot to connect to.

 Creating your own client allows you to define the inner workings of the channel, as well as specifically test how your bot responds to certain activity exchanges.
 Once connected to your client, run your tests to set up your bot state and verify your features.
 If your bot utilizes a feature like speech, using these channels can offer a way to verify that functionality.